FirebirdSQL/jaybird/src/documentation/faq.md

 `org.firebirdsql.pool`) was deprecated in 2.2 and dropped in 3.0.

 Jaybird provides a basic `DataSource` implementation and a `ConnectionPoolDataSource` implementation.
-Contrary to its name the latter does not provide a connection pool, but is intended to be used by a connection pool (as implemented in an application server) to create connections *for* the connection pool.
+Contrary to its name the latter **does not provide a connection pool**, but is intended to be used by a connection pool (as implemented in an application server) to create connections *for* the connection pool.